fluxinc/dicom-capacitor-examples/docs/dicom-capacitor/installation.md

     - `nodes.yml` - Specifies the nodes that DICOM Capacitor will use to send and receive DICOM data
     - `config.yml` - Specifies the settings for DICOM Capacitor

+## Docker Installation

+Refer to the [Docker Operations](/dicom-capacitor/docker) page for instructions on how to run DICOM Capacitor in a Docker container.